Australian Ally Conference 2018

 Michael Kirby notes that “LGBTIQ people continue to live with social exclusion and homophobia in the broader society, in their studies and in the workplace.
 It is through education and networks, such as the Ally Networks that these attitudes and experiences are changed.
 Australia’s universities have a significant role to play in educating their students about the importance of diversity and inclusion.
 Universities also have a leading role as major employers’ in ensuring they promote best practice and equity in the workplace.
 By creating a respectful and supportive culture the universities’ Ally networks contribute substantially to that environment and change.”

-The 2018 Ally Conference will open up a national conversation on how to activate human rights in relation to sexual orientation and gender identity expression for all people well into the future.
+The 2018 Ally Conference will open up a national conversation on how to activate human rights in relation to sexual orientation, gender identity, and sex characteristics for all people well into the future.
 We see human rights as pivotal to deepening and strengthening the aims and purpose of Ally Networks.

 The Conference will bring together academic and professional staff, students and practitioners from across the Ally communities in the education sector and will also showcase best practice of Ally networks in private enterprise and government.